 You’ll also earn 2x miles on all purchases, plus you’ll receive up to $100 in credit toward TSA Precheck or Global Entry.
 Your miles never expire as long as your account stays open, and the card also comes with no foreign transaction fees.
 There is a $95 annual fee.

 Co-Branded Credit Cards

 Co-branded credit cards are another great way to earn free travel.
-These cards help you to earn loyalty points toward specific travel brands.
-Then, redeem these points through particular brands to receive free and discounted travel.
+These cards help you earn loyalty points toward specific travel brands.
+Then, you can redeem these points through those brands to receive free and discounted travel.